-- 126. The verification report gives an overview of the verification conclusions and the verification process used by the TPE.
-All verification findings are identified and justified. - 127.
-The TPE reports the following: - (a) A summary of the verification process and the scope of verification; - (b) A summary of the verification results and decision on the level of assurance; - (c) Details of the verification team, technical experts, and internal reviewers involved, together with their roles in the verification activity and details of who conducted the on-site visit; - (d) Findings of the desk review and site visit; - (e) All of the TPE's findings and conclusions as to whether: - (i) The project has been implemented and operated in line with the eligibility criteria of the applied methodology; - (ii) Omissions or misstatements of reported values are considered as immaterial; - (iii) The measuring equipments have been calibrated in line with the monitoring plan and the measured values are corrected appropriately in line with the PDD and Monitoring Guidelines, for parameters monitored under Option C; - (iv) The data and calculation of GHG emission reductions have been assessed to correctly support the emission reductions being claimed; - The project is not registered under other international climate mitigation mechanisms. - (f) A list of each parameter specified by the monitoring plan and a statement on how the values in the monitoring report have been verified; - (g) A statement that identifies any changes to the registered PDD, and their date of approval by the Joint Committee; - (h) An assessment and close-out of any CARs, CLs or FARs issued to the project participants; - (i) An assessment of remaining issues from the previous verification period, if appropriate; - (j) A conclusion on the verified amount of emission reductions achieved. - 128.
+134. The verification report gives an overview of the verification conclusions and the verification process used by the TPE.
+All verification findings are identified and justified.

+135. The TPE reports the following:

+- (a) A summary of the verification process and the scope of verification; - (b) A summary of the verification results and decision on the level of assurance; - (c) Details of the verification team, technical experts, and internal reviewers involved, together with their roles in the verification activity and details of who conducted the on-site visit; - (d) Findings of the desk review and site visit; - (e) All of the TPE's findings and conclusions as to whether: - (i) The project has been implemented and operated in line with the eligibility criteria of the applied methodology; - (ii) Omissions or misstatements of reported values are considered as immaterial; - (iii) The measuring equipment have been calibrated in line with the monitoring plan and the measured values are corrected appropriately in line with the PDD and Monitoring Guidelines, for parameters monitored under Option C; - (iv) The data and calculation of GHG emission reductions or removals have been assessed to correctly support the emission reductions or removals being claimed; - (v) The project is not registered under other international climate mitigation mechanisms - (f) A list of each parameter specified by the monitoring plan and a statement on how the values in the monitoring report have been verified; - (g) A statement that identifies any changes to the registered PDD, and their date of approval by the Joint Committee; - (h) An assessment and close-out of any CARs, CLs or FARs issued to the project participants; - (i) An assessment of remaining issues from the previous verification period, if appropriate; - (i) A conclusion on the verified amount of emission reductions or removals achieved. - 136.
+The TPE accredited under ISO 14065 includes the symbol of the accreditation body in the verification report. - 137.
 The TPE describes all documentation supporting verification and makes such documentation available to the Joint Committee upon request.